TheDKA/StudyGame/README.md

 # Study-Game
-A simple game for study purposes only.
+A simple game for study purposes only

 # Screenshots: